verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 "main": "yarn run typecheck && yarn run lint && yarn run build && node lib"
 ```

+- Create an empty `.flowconfig` file at the root of your project.

-Alright, we should be able to run Flow now.
+Alright, we should be all set for the configuration part.

-- Add Flow annotations to `src/shared/dog.js` like so:
+- Add Flow annotations to `src/dog.js` like so:

 ```javascript
 // @flow